llondon6/koalas/docs/notes/install_lalsuite_locally.md

 The pain can be lessened, and perhaps avoided all together by noting the following:

 * If you're doing development (coding in C) then it's a good bet that only a small part of lalsuite is of interest.
 * For waveform modelers that part is usually lalsimulation.
-This means that everything else need non be bothered with, and this means that there are a lot of dependencies that can be ignored.
+This means that everything else need not be bothered with, and this means that there are a lot of dependencies that can be ignored.
 * The remaining dependencies are usually simple to install (though some googling may be needed on a system by system basis).

-Below I will walk us through the steps that worked for me during my recent install of lalsuite on my macOS Mojaje 10.14.6 macbook.
+Below I walk through the steps that worked for me during my recent install of lalsuite on my macOS Mojaje 10.14.6 macbook.

 ## 1. Make a conda env and clone lalsuite

+Here I call my new environment ```hack-phenomx``` but you can all yours anything.

 ```bash
 # Make a conda env (note that "conda create env" may be needed depending on your conda version)